-On Android, mobile manufacturers sometimes include a power-saving mode not provided by Google that kills applications when they are not being used (immediately after they close or after a few days of inactivity).
+On Android, mobile manufacturers sometimes include a power-saving mode not provided by Google that kills applications when they are not being used (immediately after being closed or after a few days of inactivity).
 This is the case for some Chinese manufacturers (ex: Huawei, Xiaomi, ZTE, Asus, etc.).
 On Android, it's the app that receives and displays the push.
 This approach prevents the display of notifications even if they are sent in high priority.

 On the user side, it is possible to whitelist the app from the phone settings so that the manufacturer's utility no longer kills it.

-You will find an exhaustive list of phone manufacturers including that kind of additional energy saving features here: https://dontkillmyapp.com/
+You will find an exhaustive list of phone manufacturers including that kind of additional energy-saving features here: https://dontkillmyapp.com/

-Sounds great, how to fix this?
+Sounds great, how to fix it?

 On Honor phones, you have to follow several steps to whitelist the app :